 The filtration system must be able to cope with the treatment regime in the Standard.

 The Standard recommends a 2-hour water turnover rate.
-If your current filtration system cannot do this, you need to upgrade your filtration system.
+If your current filtration system can't do this, you need to upgrade your filtration system.

-To find out about the best method of cleaning your filtration system, check with the manufacturer.
+Check with the manufacturer to find out about the best method of cleaning your filtration system.

 5. Safely handle chemicals

-Agencies like the Ministry of Health and Worksafe NZ may test the swimming pool water quality on occasion to confirm that you are fulfilling your obligations.
+Agencies like the Ministry of Health and Worksafe NZ may test the swimming pool water quality on occasion to confirm that you're fulfilling your obligations.

 Qualify as a water quality tester